davanstrien/ucl-research-data-management/slides/Pandoc-Beamer/sample.md

 #### UCL Research Data Management Policy

-* \tiny Members can fulfil the requirements of good research practice by enabling them to manage research data in a manner that maximises data impact and acknowledges data value as a primary research output...
+* ...manage research data in a manner that maximises data impact and acknowledges data value as a primary research output...
-* Responsibility for managing and preserving research data is shared between all members of the college.
+* Responsibility for managing...research data is shared
-* ...following primary use (e.g. publication)...data be made available in the most open manner appropriate.
+* ...following primary use...data be made available in the most open manner appropriate.

 ---